gnvWzz/gshoes-app/README.md

 FRONT-END:
 + Basic features done
 + Bugs: add-to-cart button not change to check icon when a product is listed in cart (the solution is I can disable the button when that product is listed on cart and when that product is removed from cart, I can enable it again but I have not figured out yet)
-+ The UX and UI is still bad to me because they are not finished yet and I am not good in FE.
++ The UX and UI are still bad to me because they are not finished yet and I am not good in FE.
 Sorry for the inconvenience.

 GUIDE: